 Langston Hughes, Ralph Ellison and All That Jazz

-My current work in progress, Langston's Dream (AKA But the Murderer Was White), is heavily influenced by poetry of Langston Hughes, the prose Ralph Ellison and essence of jazz.
+THEY CAN'T TAKE YOUR NAME is heavily influenced by poetry of Langston Hughes, the prose Ralph Ellison and essence of jazz.

 Jazz is more than music, it’s a way of seeing and interacting with the history of America.
 This is why I love the work of Langston Hughes and Ralph Ellison.
 When Hughes wrote his poem, Harlem: A Dream Deferred, he was doing jazz.
 He was not the first of the jazz poets, but he is definitely the most notable.
 These poets began by including references to music and musicians in their prose.
 Then they quickly embarked on applying what they saw the musicians doing on the stage and translated it into their verse.
 Making use of the elements of jazz, they gave birth to a new way of doing poetry—poetry in jazz.
 Read Langston Hughes and you find syncopation, improvisation and call-and-response especially as he interacts with the great American novelist, Ralph Ellison.